AnthonyHb1/reading-notes/README.md

 Reading-notes

-# Hello my name is Anthony
+# Greetings, You can call me A1
 ## Welcome to my Software Developement Journey through Code Fellows!

 ### The Growth Mindset
 The Growth mindset is the ability to identify, mangage and conquer your superfluities.
 By remaining resilient and persist through our daily struggles and moments of uncertainity by resulting to positive reenforcements to insure our maximium effort.
 Examples would include: